FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_4_Inputs_6_4_Inputs.md

 - **Y** (Y axis information)
 - **Z** (Elevation information)

 This is the conventional _B-Format_ also known as _First Order Ambisonics_.
 Some Ambisonic microphones record into a very similar four-channel format called A-Format, which ideally needs transcoding into B-Format.
-You can use the Input Transcoder Module to do that (see next section).
-There are a number of options that some Ambisonic encoders set differently to others, and these are sometimes concerned with the actual order of the WXYZ - for example a format called **Ambix** has a different order of channels that carry the spherical components, compared to
+You can use the Input Transcoder Module to do that (see [next section](6_Spat_Environment_6_5_Input_Transcoder_6_5_Input_Transcoder.md)).
+There are a number of options that some Ambisonic encoders set differently to others, and these are sometimes concerned with the actual order of the WXYZ - for example a format called **Ambix** has a different order of channels that carry the spherical components, compared to **FuMa**.
-**FuMa**.
 It is possible to configure channel sorting and normalisation options in the Input and Input Transcoder modules, and at any point where Ambisonic streams are decoded to a channel based stream.

  Please contact Flux:: support if you need expert guidance in the area of Ambisonic decoding options, as the topic is very large, and is beyond the scope of this guide.

 High Order Ambisonics (HOA) needs more channels to contain the complex interleaved Ambisonic domain information.
 High Orders encode and decode into sharper and more accurate spatial information as the Order gets higher - but the number of channels needed to hold all the 'spherical harmonics' along with the serious computation involved, becomes very complicated very quickly.
 Fortunately....

 > Spat Revolution makes it easy to work with High Order Ambisonics.

-Just dial up the Higher Orders using the pulldown menu of an Ambisonic Input module, Transcoder or Ambisonic Room.
+Just dial up the Higher Orders using the pull down menu of an Ambisonic Input module, Transcoder or Ambisonic Room.
 The output stream will then expand its channels internally to accommodate the higher channel count needed.
-3D full sphere HOA channel counts are defined by the function (n+1)^2 (where n = Ambisonic Order).
+3D full sphere HOA channel counts are defined by the function (n+1)^2 (where n is the Ambisonic Order).

 - 1st Order 3D -> 4 Channels
 - 2nd Order 3D -> 9 Channels